 Situated in relaxed Byron Bay, this immaculate dual residence perfectly blends with the natural beauty of its surrounds with use of extensive timber work.
-At the highest elevation, corner 618 stacking doors in the Sunset Room provide expansive sea views of The Pass and nearby Clarkes Beach made possible by a cantilevered steel beam.
+At the highest elevation, corner 618 series stacking doors in the Sunset Room provide expansive sea views of The Pass and nearby Clarkes Beach made possible by a cantilevered steel beam.
 316 Marine-grade stainless-steel ICON hardware on the doors and the use of insect screens throughout will meet the demands of the coastal environment as well as bush-fire requirements.

-516 fixed window highlights on the upper level incorporate a slightly raked head to follow the unique inverted roof design and continue the luminosity provided by the glazing as it merges into the ceiling with a minimal sight line.
+516 series fixed window highlights on the upper level incorporate a slightly raked head to follow the unique inverted roof design and continue the luminosity provided by the glazing as it merges into the ceiling with a minimal sight line.
 525 louvre modules and louvre-fixed coupled windows are used throughout the rest of the house to maximise ventilation by harnessing sea breezes to the desired amount.

 An impressive 2.4m wide gas-strut specialty window is positioned over the extended stone bench-top to create a servery between the kitchen and entertaining area on the lower deck.
 A single-panel 704 series configured as a cavity door provides extra space by clearing the thoroughfare from the kitchen to outside area.